wofr06/lesspipe/README.md

  works as well as a zsh script.

  The filter does different things depending on the file format.
-In most cases it is determined on the output of the `file --mime` command [2], [6], that returns the mime type.
-In some cases the mime type is to unspecific and then the `file` command yielding a textual description or the file suffix is used to determine what to display.
+In most cases it is determined on the output of the `file --mime` command [2], that returns the mime type.
+In some cases the mime type is too unspecific and then the `file` command yielding a textual description or the file suffix is used to determine what to display.